Walnut Ridge High School (Columbus, Ohio)

-Walnut Ridge High School is a public high school located on the far east side of Columbus, Ohio at 4841 E Livingston Ave near the I-70 and Hamilton Road exit.
-The school is neighbored by the Far East Recreation Center and Big Walnut Creek.
+Walnut Ridge High School is a public high school located on the far east side of Columbus, Ohio, United States.
+It is neighbored by the Far East Recreation Center and Big Walnut Creek.

 History

-The school colors are red, gray and white and the school's sports teams nickname is the Scots in honor of the school's sister school, The Harlaw Academy in Scotland.
-In recognition of this fact the school's color scheme has been officially recorded as a distinct tartan pattern.
+The school colors are red, gray and white.
+The sports teams' nickname is the Scots, in honor of the school's sister school, the Harlaw Academy in Scotland.
+In recognition of this, the school's color scheme has been officially recorded as a distinct tartan pattern.
 Walnut Ridge is a four-year high school with an enrollment of 860.
 It is accredited by the North Central Association of Secondary Schools and Colleges, and by the Department of Education of the State of Ohio.
 It has student representation from 27 countries.

 At its peak in the early 1970s, the school had an enrollment of over 1,800 in grades 10-12.
 Starting with the 1971-72 school year, Walnut Ridge went into split sessions.
 This lasted until enrollment declined due to other schools opening in the area.
 Declining enrollment for city schools started after many fled Columbus City Schools after a federal court mandated desegregation of the district in 1979.

 In 1987, a four-student team from the school won the National Academic Championship, a question-and-answer competition, beating the team from Walt Whitman High School of Bethesda, Maryland.
-The team consisted of Susan Wright, Garrett Schwartz, Mu Chun Yin and team captain Michael Dake.
+The team consisted of Susan Wright, Garrett Schwartz, Mu Chun Yin, and captain Michael Dake.

 Curriculum

-Academically, Walnut Ridge offers Advanced Placement courses in chemistry, English literature and composition, calculus (AB), government & politics and U.S. History.
-It also offers PSEO (Post Secondary Enrollment Option) through Hocking College.
+Academically, Walnut Ridge offers Advanced Placement courses in chemistry, English literature and composition, calculus (AB), government & politics and U.S. history.
+It also offers PSEO (post-secondary enrollment option) through Hocking College.
 Students enrolled in the PSEO program can earn high school credit as well as college credit in English and Government.
 Concurrent enrollment is also available through local universities.

 Sports

 In sports, the school's traditional rival was Eastmoor High School.
 This was in part because when Walnut Ridge opened to students in 1961, more than half of its enrollment were former Eastmoor students.
 Walnut Ridge Students attended classes in the Eastmoor High School building in the afternoons while the Eastmoor students attended classes in the same building in the mornings.
 This continued for a few months until the new Walnut Ridge building received its certificate of occupancy.
-From the late 60’s on, winner of the annual football game between these two schools received the Victory Bell trophy to go along with their bragging rights.
+From the late 60s on, the winner of the annual football game between these two schools received the Victory Bell trophy to go along with their bragging rights.
 Since 2000 the biggest rival has been Independence High School.

 Walnut Ridge fields varsity teams in baseball, boys' & girls' basketball, cheer-leading, boys' & girls' cross-country, drill team, football, boys' & girls' golf, boys' soccer, softball, tennis, boys' & girls' track&field and wrestling.